Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 The School Food Plan’s UIFSM toolkit was developed to help schools implement universal free school meals for infant pupils, but it contains advice on how to cater for pupils with special dietary requirements, which may be helpful to institutions.

 Free meals and the 16 to 19 Bursary Fund

-ESFA removed the ring fence between the free meals in further education allocation and the 16 to 19 Bursary Fund discretionary bursary allocation in the 2016 to 2017 academic year.
-This flexibility remains in place.
+ESFA removed the ring fence between the free meals in further education allocation and the 16 to 19 Bursary Fund discretionary bursary allocation to give institutions flexibility in using the funding.
 Institutions must manage the single allocation appropriately to ensure all students eligible for a free meal receive one in line with this guide.

 Prior to the introduction of additional funding for free meals, institutions had supported the cost of meals for students who needed them from discretionary bursaries.
 ESFA adjusts discretionary allocations to take account of this double funding for those institutions also in receipt of an allocation for free meals.